Skincare Ingredients to Use with Caution, Evidence Based Research

 Why Use Carefully?

-Some alcohols, like isopropyl alcohol and denatured alcohol, are used for quick drying and texture, but they can also strip the skin's natural oils and weaken the barrier.
+Isopropyl alcohol and diluted alcohol are used for instant dry and structure but these alcohols can remove the natural oil from skin and may weaken the skin barrier.

 • Glycerin